 Have you heard of the Atacama desert?
 Here is a 4-day plan for seeing some of the most popular attractions in the driest place on earth: Salt flats, rocks, mountains, lagoons, geysers, and fascinating wildlife.

-If you have only a few hours to spare in Santiago during a layover – enjoy a breathtaking panoramic view of the city, discover the iconic landmarks, and admire the view of Andes at Sky Castanera.
+If you have only a few hours in Santiago – enjoy a breathtaking of Santiago, discover the landmarks, and admire the view of Andes at Sky Castanera.

 I don’t usually talk about my travel mishaps; but it took me 60 hours, traveling through 4 countries and 6 flights to get to Chile, all the while thinking I would think twice flying with Aeromexico again…